Englishson0909/S24Corpus-final/Final Report.md

 Limitation: The study lacks research on the frequency of different parts of speech of "very".
 Additionally, the spoken text consists of speeches, which may not represent all spoken texts, and the written text consists of news articles, which may not represent all written texts.
 Future Research directions: There is a need for research on the trends in the use of "very" and "so" among native English speakers in respect of spoken and Written.
+Pattern Analysis of adjective followed by intensifier based on the positive or negative, evaluative, non evaluative etc. many intensifiers occur with adjectives which have both positive and negative associations (or with adjectives which are neutral with regard to whether the adjectives are good or bad, e.g. busy, sure) dialect analysis on intensifiers (inner circle, outer circle English speaking countries) Aijmer, K. (2018).
+‘That’s well bad’: Some new intensifiers in spoken British English.
+In Corpus Approaches to Contemporary British Speech (pp. 60-95).
+Routledge.
 * Reference
 Aijmer, K. (2018).
 Intensification with very, really and so in selected varieties of English.
 In Corpora and lexis (pp. 106-139).
 Brill.

 Al-Shawashreh, E., Allawzi, A., & Jarrah, M. (2024).
 Variable use of intensifiers in Ottawa English.
 Heliyon, 10(10).